Master Your Mind: Why a 'Latticework' of 52 Mental Models is Your Secret Weapon

 - 37. Fat-Tailed Curves: Realizing that the average is often a useless metric in complex systems because extreme outliers carry all the weight.

-- 38. Regression to the Mean: Understanding that extreme outlier performance (good or bad) is highly likely to be followed by average performance.
+- 38. Regression to the Mean: Understanding that extreme outlier performance is highly likely to be followed by average performance.

 - 39. Causation vs. Correlation: Reminding yourself that just because two variables move together, it does not mean one is responsible for the other.